Working with GordonWeddingFilms

 Recognised and trusted

-This process was also featured in an interview with Wezoree in an article called “Crafting Meaning Through Motion – Inside Meryll de Gordon’s Vision of Wedding Cinema“, offering a deeper look into how each film is prepared and crafted.
+- Featured interview: this process was also featured in an interview with Wezoree in an article called “Crafting Meaning Through Motion – Inside Meryll de Gordon’s Vision of Wedding Cinema“, offering a deeper look into how each film is prepared and crafted.

-In a recent podcast conversation, I go deeper into this approach, explaining how storytelling, trust, and preparation all come together to create films that feel personal and true.
+- Podcast guest: in a recent podcast conversation, I go deeper into this approach, explaining how storytelling, trust, and preparation all come together to create films that feel personal and true.

-Following my recognition as Best Videographer 2021, I was invited to share my approach and process in this video interview.
+- Best Videographer recognition: following my recognition as Best Videographer 2021, I was invited to share my approach and process in this video interview.

 During the wedding